USFS Visitor Information Center

 - Hideout Ranch (horseback riding)

 The Forest Service Website also has information about group campgrounds and rentals of the recently restored Portal Bunkhouse and Portal CCC House.
+The Bunkhouse and CCC House are closed due to COVID-19.

 Check the Hiking page for more information on hiking in the Cave Creek Canyon area and the greater Chiricahua Mountains.